sdam-au/LAGT/README.md

 * [Perseus Digital Library](https://github.com/PerseusDL/canonical-greekLit)
 * [First 1000 Years of Greek](https://github.com/OpenGreekAndLatin/First1KGreek)

+## Description

+Taken together, the data consist of 1,457 ancient Greek works, 2,891,346 sentences and 31,248,866 words (1,255 documents, 1,783,275 sentences, 21,086074 words from the period from 8th c.
+BCE to 4 c.
+CE).

 The morphological analysis has been implemented using [spaCy](https://spacy.io) and consists of (1) a **coarse-grained POS-tagging** and (2) a dictionary-based **lemmatization**.

-The POS-tagger has been trained using two universal dependencies treebank data:
+(1) The POS-tagger has been trained using two universal dependency treebanks:
 * [Perseus](https://github.com/UniversalDependencies/UD_Ancient_Greek-Perseus/tree/master) (11,476 train sentences, 1,137 test sentences)
 * [PROIEL](https://github.com/UniversalDependencies/UD_Ancient_Greek-PROIEL/tree/master) (15,014 train sentences; 1,019 test sentences)
+(For details, see `scripts/TAGGER&LEMMATIZER_development.py`).

-The lemmatizer relies on a stable version of the Greek part of Morpheus dictionary [link](https://github.com/gcelano/LemmatizedAncientGreekXML/tree/master/Morpheus).
-The dictionary is simplified, transformed into Python dictionary and reorganized with items arranged by postags:
+(2) The lemmatizer relies on a stable version of the Greek part of Morpheus dictionary [link] (https://github.com/gcelano/LemmatizedAncientGreekXML/tree/master/Morpheus) containing  706,506 unique wordform-lemma pairs (we further extended it by  13,157 wordform-lemma pairs found in the training data.
+The dictionary was reorganized by items arranged by the postags:
 ```python
 {"POSTAG1" :
 	{"wordform1" : "lemma1",